Henrique-Potter/check-lin/README.md

 ## Data sets

-The experimental results check the linearizability of the history files provided in ```example/histories``` folder, which contains execution traces of different Java data structures from the  ```java.util.concurrent``` package.
+The experimental results check the linearizability of the history files provided in ```example/histories``` folder, which contains execution traces of different Java data structures from the  ```Java.util.concurrent``` package.

 ## Reproducing the results